Hans Joachim Specht: Biography

-Born in Unna, Specht attended the Gymnasium in Kamen and studied physics from 1956 to 1962 at the Ludwig Maximilian University of Munich (LMU Munich), the Technical University of Munich (TU Munich), and ETH Zurich.
+Born in Unna, Specht attended the Gymnasium in Kamen and studied physics from 1956 to 1962 at LMU Munich, TU Munich, and ETH Zurich.
 He received his diploma in 1962 from TU Munich, followed by his doctorate summa cum laude in 1964, with Heinz Maier-Leibnitz as his mentor.
 His diploma and doctoral research was based on atomic physics experiments at the Forschungsreaktor Muenchen (FRM).
 Studying x-rays emitted in low energy heavy-ion collisions he opened the field of quasi-molecules.
 Specht’s next scientific focus shifted to nuclear fission and the shape of the fission barrier.
 As a postdoc with a NRC Fellowship at the AECL Nuclear Physics Laboratories in Chalk River, Canada, he introduced novel gas-filled detectors and identified vibrational states in the second minimum of the double-humped fission barrier.
-In 1969, Specht returned to Munich as an assistant at the LMU, where he made his habilitation in 1970 and was promoted to associate professor.
+In 1969, Specht returned to Munich as an assistant at LMU Munich, where he made his habilitation in 1970 and was promoted to associate professor.
 Working at the joint accelerator facility of LMU Munich and TU Munich, Specht made a landmark discovery in 1972: he showed that fission isomers are strongly deformed nuclear states, providing the first experimental proof of shape isomerism in nuclei.
 This has been described as the most significant advancement in the nuclear shell model since introducing spin–orbit coupling.
 This discovery brought him international recognition and many academic offers, but he chose to continue his research in Heidelberg.